quocdeptraibodoi19/Climate_DE_Project/README.md

 ![chart (5).png](Visualization/chart_(5).png)

 This is the area chart caring about the “Land and Ocean Average Temperature” and “Land Average Temperature” on the global basis.
 Both of them show the tendency to increase.

-## Future Work:
-What I have done so far is too manual and unprofessional.
-Thus, this project is not so similar to what is in the reality.
-I want to use Terraform to automate the process of setting up the infrastructure and use Docker for the ease of local developement and setting up.
-I also want to apply CI/CD in my project in the future.